‘We’re stuffed without you’: Staff call for students to support strikes - Honi Soit

 The forum also touched on the societal importance of the strikes, with Huch-Hoogvliet stating that it “is important that we set an example”, given the leading national role of the USyd NTEU branch.

-Riemer, Landcaster and Godwin also further emphasised the importance of universities as a means of collective intellectual growth, with Riemer describing them as a “nodal link” to the workforce and activism more generally.
+Riemer, Lancaster and Godwin further emphasised the importance of universities as a means of collective intellectual growth, with Riemer describing them as a “nodal link” to the workforce and activism more generally.

 “How universities are controlled is a matter of fundamental importance”, he said.